Rachel's Tomb: Fortification

 In February 2010, Israeli Prime Minister Netanyahu announced that the tomb would become a part of the national Jewish heritage sites rehabilitation plan.
 The decision was opposed by the Palestinian Authority, who saw it as a political decision associated with Israel's settlement project.
 The UN's special coordinator for the Middle East, Robert Serry, issued a statement of concern over the move, saying that the site is in Palestinian territory and has significance in both Judaism and Islam.
 The Jordanian government said that the move would derail peace efforts in the Middle East and condemned "unilateral Israeli measures which affect holy places and offend sentiments of Muslims throughout the world".
 UNESCO urged Israel to remove the site from its heritage list, stating that it was "an integral part of the occupied Palestinian territories".
 A resolution was passed at UNESCO that acknowledged both the Jewish and Islamic significance of the site, describing the site as both Bilal ibn Rabah Mosque and as Rachel's Tomb.
 The resolution passed with 44 countries supporting it, twelve countries abstaining, and only the United States voting to oppose.
 Also writing in the Jerusalem Post, Larry Derfner defended the UNESCO position.
 He pointed out that UNESCO had explicitly recognized the Jewish connection to the site, having only denounced Israeli claims of sovereignty, while also acknowledging the Islamic and Christian significance of the site.
 The Israeli Prime Minister's Office criticised the resolution, claiming that: "the attempt to detach the Nation of Israel from its heritage is absurd. ...
 If the nearly 4,000-year-old burial sites of the Patriarchs and Matriarchs of the Jewish Nation – Abraham, Isaac, Jacob, Sarah, Rebecca, Rachel and Leah – are not part of its culture and tradition, then what is a national cultural site?"

 Jewish religious significance

 Rabbinic traditions

-In Jewish lore, Rachel passed away on 11 Cheshvan 1553 BCE.
+In Jewish lore, Rachel died on 11 Cheshvan 1553 BCE.